 Medical-Grade Pump Cons:

-- Needs to be plugged in
+- Needs to be plugged into power.

 Portable Breast Pump: